Amerisleep vs. Brooklyn Bedding Mattress Reviews

 The owners of Brooklyn Bedding started as mattress liquidators in 1995 before they decided to make their own mattresses and sell them online.
 Today, their six models have unique technologies like copper-infused foam and phase change technology to conform to the sleeper’s shape while enhancing temperature regulation.
 They provide a range of mattress options in differing firmnesses to meet the needs of all sleep positions.

-Like Amerisleep, Brooklyn Bedding embraces the bed in a box mattress style shipping and delivers their beds directly to your front door.
+Like Amerisleep, Brooklyn Bedding embraces the mattress in a box style shipping and delivers their beds directly to your front door.
 They also sell a range of sleep products like pillows, weighted blankets, and foundations, including an adjustable foundation.

 - Brooklyn Signature: This four-layer mattress has TitanFlex™ foam, Energex™ foam, and Ascension Encased™ coils over a thin poly-foam layer.
 It balances conformability and responsiveness with the support of pocketed coils.